 It’s hard to come up with article ideas if you start writing about tech that you don’t enjoy.
 Find out what you like because that can help you stay consistent.
 Also, you yourself will enjoy the researching process when you wish to explore new things about the tech that you didn’t know.

 Keep the interaction going

 You should try to reply to each comment your post gets, because that invokes interaction and builds trust around your blog, and if your blog is an active community- people are likely to come back to read your articles again!

 You can make an email newsletter too- that helps to regain users.
 You know what?
 Hashnode blogs get an email newsletter feature completely free!
 What are you waiting for?
 Join hashnode and start blogging in minutes!

-Here's one of my in-depth articles about some of the mistakes I had been making in blogging, which you should stop making right away!
+Here’s one of my in-depth articles about some of the, which you should stop making right away!